gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

   Button
 } from "semantic-ui-react"

-// here are our first two actions, we will be adding them in the next step, bare with me! import {
+// here are our first two actions, we will be adding them in the next step, bear with me! import {
   updateTextInput,
   fetchHereGeocode,